koljapluemer/obsidian-the-queue/README.md

 1. [Obsidian.md](https://obsidian.md/), which is not only the software this is built upon but also how I organize my thinking around it.
 2. [Piotr Wozniak's writing](https://supermemo.guru), which gave me many pointers on Spaced Repetition, iterative reading and more.
-3. [ebisu](https://github.com/fasiha/ebisu.js), the algorithm that flashcards are based on.
+3. [ebisu](https://github.com/fasiha/ebisu.js), the algorithm that flashcards used to be based on.
+4. [FSRS](https://github.com/open-spaced-repetition/ts-fsrs), the new flashcard algo.
 4. The writings of Cal Newport, Niklas Luhmann, James Clear, Jeff Olson, Maxwell Maltz, Mihaly Csikszentmihalyi and many others, who all influenced my thinking about note-taking, productivity, learning and habits.
 5. The folder settings' code is inspired by [Templater](https://github.com/SilentVoid13/Templater/blob/0596dc2c756e8c581d55ca3fd897abcb01f6c271/src/settings/suggesters/FolderSuggester.ts), which in turn credits [Liam's Periodic Notes Plugin](https://github.com/liamcain/obsidian-periodic-notes)